Do you want to learn how to start a blog?

 Now, for the Non-Techie Version

-A Theme is the “Face” of your blog.
+A Theme is the “Face” of your WordPress blog.
 It’s the overall, what I call, look and feel of your website.
 It’s what your visitor’s will first see when they come to your site.

-One of the greatest parts of owning a self-hosted WordPress site is that you have full control in virtually every aspect of what you do with your site.
+One of the greatest parts of owning a self-hosted WordPress blog is that you have full control in virtually every aspect of what you do with your site.
 You can change what it looks like, how it functions, improve on its performance, or virtually anything else you can imagine.

 Here’s one of the main problems with a site that’s so versatile… plain and simple, TOO many choices!